samuell/BigDataPhylogeny-Course-fork/Day2/Lab3.md

   *File → Export → PDF* (or SVG for editing in Inkscape) Avoid PNG for publications, vector formats (PDF, SVG) scale without loss.

+  * You can also import an annotation file to change labels or even add colours to your tips.
+  *File → Import Annotations → 'codes.txt'*
+  *Tip Labels → Display: Mollusc names*

   ### 5.2 FigTree Panels reference
   | Panel / option	| What it controls |
   | --- | --- |